Azure-Samples/azure-search-openai-demo-java/docs/aca/README-ACA.md

 ```

 When both the browser-stored and Cosmos DB options are enabled, Cosmos DB will take precedence over browser-stored chat history.

+### Evaluating RAG
+See [Evaluation](./evaluation.md) for detailed guidance on how to evaluate the RAG application using the provided python scripts.

+For safety evaluation, see [Safety Evaluation](./safety_evaluation.md).

 ### App Continuous Integration
 :sunny: :cloud: :construction_worker_man: **WIP**